dehowell/dehowell.github.io/_posts/2015-12-19-a-human-friendly-system-for-using-evernote.md

 ---
-title: A Human-Friendly System for Using Evernote
+title: "A Human-Friendly System for Using Evernote"
 layout: post
 ---